 Some companies make an effort to hide their telephone number so that they are not disturbed.
 The aim should be the opposite.
 Provide customers with all possible options to get in touch.
 To expose problems and ask for solutions.
 For anything.
 Personalise their customer experience.
 And for that, there are several nifty sales tools:

 - Social networks

 - Telephone numbers

-Whatever it takes, go
+Whatever it takes!

 The truth is that what cannot be measured does not exist.
 Nor is there any room for improvement - and that applies fully to the customer orientation.

 If you want managers and directors to be motivated to implement this kind of approach, make it work for them.
 To measure this indirectly, the easiest way is through a Net Promoter Score (NPS).

 What is the NPS and how to use it in your business?
 Well, one key to this approach is a CRM that suits your organisation.
 The best one for this task is efficy.
 That’s why more than 13,500 customers around the world trust us.